 - Drainage: A correct and properly working drainage system helps to direct water and avoid excess pooling on your pavement.
 This is particularly important during winter months due to the excess of water from snow melt.
 Catch basins should be inspected and repaired in the fall.

 Sprinkler Systems –

 - Winterization: Drain all of the water out of the pipes, turn off the system, and cover spigots.
 This can help to prevent freezing that leads to bursting.

 Insulation & Drafts –

 - Inspect & Fix: A drafty, inadequately insulated building is costing you money.
 In many rental situations, the property management company pays for heating oil.
 This means if a significant amount of heat loss is happening, you’re throwing your money right out the window, literally.
-Consider reinsulating attics and caulking around drafty windows and doors.
+Morever, consider reinsulating attics and caulking around drafty windows and doors.